bot-platform/bot-examples/README.md

   - [Ping](#event-ping)
 - [Event request example](#event-request-example)

-### Commom rules:
+### Commom terms:
-* Bot should be compatible with one endpoint.
-* If Platform received invalid response from bot it ends game with defeat for this bot.
+* Bot represents single endpoint (hook) to process events from the Bot Platform.
+* Max allowed time to process event is *1 second*.
+Otherwise BP automatically finishes current game in favor of the enemy.
+* If BP receives invalid reply this one automatically finishes current game in favor of the enemy.

 ### Events